The Best Time to Post on Instagram [Updated Aug. 2019] | More Likes & Follows!

 - Saturday: 11:00 a.m.

-In general, posting between 9:00 a.m. and 6:00 p.m. during the week generates higher engagement.
-But you will see peak engagement at specific times throughout every week.
+In general, posting during the hours of 9:00 AM to 6:00 PM during weekdays can help you generate solid engagement.
+But you will see peak engagement at specific points in time throughout every week.

 Why These Are the Most Effective Times to Post

-If you consider your own schedule, you'll know that your routine may shift from day to day.
+If you consider your own work week, you'll know that your routine and daily mood may shift from day to day.
 These subtle changes can affect when and how you engage on social media platforms.

-Many active social media users check their phones when they wake up during the work week.
-Since Monday mornings tend to be more hectic, an early morning posting time Tuesday through Friday tends to generate higher engagement.
+Many active social media users check their phones first thing when they wake up during the work week.
+Monday morning is often a bit too hectic; that's why an early morning posting time Tuesday to Friday tends to generate higher engagement.

-During mid-day lunch breaks, people are also apt to check in on social media.
-And late afternoon is another peak time, since people's mental energy starts to fade and social networking can provide a welcome respite.
+During mid-day lunch hour, people are also apt to check in on media platforms.
+And late afternoon is another peak time, since people's mental energy starts to fade, and social networking can provide a welcome respite.

 Know the Best Time to Post on Instagram Each Day and Study the Trends of Your Industry